Willi Semmler

 Willi Semmler is a German born American economist who currently teaches at The New School in New York.

 Academic career

-Willi Semmler studied at the University of Munich, Technical University of Berlin and Free University of Berlin.
+Willi Semmler studied at the University of Munich, Technische Universität Berlin and Free University of Berlin.
 He has a PHD (Dr. rer pol) and a Habilitation from the Free University of Berlin.
 He began his teaching career at the University of Berlin, was a Post-Doc at Columbia University, funded by the American Council of Learned Society, taught at the American University, Washington, D.C., and the University of Bielefeld, (Germany).
 He is currently the Henry Arnhold Professor of International Cooperation and Development at the New School for Social Research, The New School, New York.
 He was research fellow at the ZEW Mannheim and is Senior Researcher at the IIASA, Laxenburg, Austria.
 He was visitor at the CEPREMAP, Paris, Stanford University, and Japanese Universities.

 Theoretical contributions

 Semmler's dissertation was on Multisector Growth Theory.
 His research topics include Classical Economic Dynamics, Business Cycles, Macroeconomic Dynamics, Economic Growth, Global Growth, Environment, and Resources, Macroeconomics and Finance, Financial Economics, the Economics of Climate Change, Empirical Macroeconomics and Regime Switching Models, and Numerical Methods in Economics.